Ottawa Carnegie Library

 Today, Franklin County remains a vibrant community, proud of its rich history and commitment to progress.
 From its Native American roots to its abolitionist legacy, the county's past continues to shape its identity.
 Visitors can explore historical landmarks, museums, and trails that highlight Franklin County's unique heritage while enjoying the natural beauty and charm that the area has to offer.

-This timeline provides a concise overview of the key events in the history of Franklin County, Kansas.
+This timeline provides a condensed summary of the historical journey of Franklin County, Kansas.

 • 1855 - Franklin County is officially established as a county in the state of Kansas.